 Released On 10th Oct 2019

-How do I challenge my CICA Award?
+How do I appeal my CICA award?

-Sometimes the CICA will make no award at all.
+Sometimes, the CICA will make no award at all.

-Step 1 - Understand Your Award
+Step 1 - Understand how your CICA compensation is calculated

 - mental or physical injury following a crime of violence;